Take control of your strategy with a Customer Data Platform for marketing.

 3. Increase your reach by managing multiple channels

-- Connect online and offline experiences.
-If a customer buys a product offline and then calls customer support to help set it up, the support employee can see the customer’s journey by simply inputting their contact information.
+- Connect online and offline experiences: If a customer buys a product offline and then calls customer support to help set it up, the support employee can see the customer’s journey by simply inputting their contact information.
 Contextual information helps brands provide a better customer experience.

-- More efficient data collection.
-Omnichannel strategies allow you to collect customer information only once, and then it’s available on all channels instead of collecting it at every touchpoint.
+- More efficient data collection: Omnichannel strategies allow you to collect customer information only once, and then it’s available on all channels instead of collecting it at every touchpoint.

-4. Measure the success of strategies
+4. Measure the success of strategies.

+In modern marketing, everything needs to be backed up with data —and that’s exactly one of the benefits of a CDP.
 By being a hub of your customers’ data that also comes with comprehensive analytic tools, it becomes a tool to measure the success of your campaigns.

 In marketing, you can only manage what you can measure, and CDPs give you many marketing efforts to measure.

-5. Comply with privacy laws
+5. Comply with privacy laws.

 Privacy and the responsible use of data have become hot topics in the past few years.
 Depending on where you live or do business, complying with privacy rules might not just be a matter of ethics or etiquette but a legal consideration.

-According to the CDP Institute, these are the 6 ways in which CDPs are foundational privacy technologies for data catalogs and inventories:
+In this context, one of the benefits of a CDP is that it can become your main tool to make that data compliant with privacy laws such as GDPR and CCPA.
+In fact, according to the CDP Institute, these are the 6 ways in which CDPs are foundational privacy technologies for data catalogs and inventories:

-- Data Catalog / Data Inventor: traceability is a big component of privacy regulations, and feeding a CDP data to identify sources and destinations is known as “data inventory”, a key element of traceability.
+- Data Catalog / Data Inventor: Traceability is a big component of privacy regulations, and feeding a CDP data to identify sources and destinations is known as “data inventory”, a key element of traceability.

-- Unified data: customer data is collected from multiple sources to create a unified profile that can be made available for access requests.
+- Unified data: Customer data is collected from multiple sources to create a unified profile that can be made available for access requests.

 - Consent management: CDPs store information about consent for relevant pieces of data.

-- Permission enforcement / Data policy enforcement: having all customer data in one place, it becomes easier to determine whether all uses of said data comply with regulations and consent.
+- Permission enforcement / Data policy enforcement: Having all customer data in one place, it becomes easier to determine whether all uses of said data comply with regulations and consent.

-- Value delivery: even if the data collected is compliant to privacy laws, customers want to receive value in exchange for providing valuable information.
+- Value delivery: Even if the data collected is compliant to privacy laws, customers want to receive value in exchange for providing valuable information.
 With the tools the CDP provides, this value can be delivered through marketing, customer service, operations, and other interactions.

-- Security: in addition to providing built-in data security measures, the fact that all data is stored in a single database reduces the possibility of leaks by reducing the number of places in which the data must be protected.
+- Security: In addition to providing built-in data security measures, the fact that all data is stored in a single database reduces the possibility of leaks by reducing the number of places in which the data must be protected.

+Customer data is an invaluable resource, but that doesn’t mean every single piece of data provides actionable insights.
 In fact, there is a name for metrics that don’t provide strategic value: vanity metrics.
 These statistics may look good on paper but don’t provide many benefits in practice, if any.